 The signs and symptoms of amyloidosis depend on the location and size of the amyloid deposits.

-- Heart disease and irregular heart beat -- The heart is involved in about 50% of patients with AL.
+- Heart disease and irregular heart beat

 - Kidney disorders, including kidney failure